1997 – 2001 Honda CR250 – Rear Suspension – Swingarm Service

 Swingarm Removal

 1. Before you start stripping the swingarm, remove the swingarm pivot bolt.
-You may need to lay your bike on its side and beat the bolt out with a sledgehammer, and that’s easier to do with the rear wheel still on.
+You may need to lay your bike on its side and beat the bolt out with a sledgehammer, which is easier to do with the rear wheel still on.

 2. Once you get the pivot bolt out, replace it just enough to keep the swingarm attached.